Black Palladio composite front door with contemporary design and sidelights installed in a modern home

 Is Palladio Worth the Premium?

 In our professional opinion — and based on feedback from hundreds of customers — yes.
-The Palladio premium over mid-range composite doors is typically £400-£1,500, which is modest considering the improvement in:
+The Palladio premium over mid-range composite doors is modest considering the improvement in:

 • Durability: The monocoque core will not warp, delaminate or absorb water